Amir-Jahangiri/MRAi_2D/README.md

 ```python
 jupyter notebook
 ```
-4. Run one of the Jupyter files (`*.ipynb`) in Jupyter Notebook and follow the instructions.
+4. Open and run one of the Jupyter notebooks (`*.ipynb`), following the instructions provided in the file.

+5. If necessary, restart the kernel and then shut down any open Jupyter instances before running a new notebook.
 ---
 ## Uninstallation